SuGar0218/WindowedContentDialog-WPF/README.md

 ## Attention namespace

+### Different pakcages, same namespace

+This repository has multiple branches that provide different visual styles.
+Every style corresponds to a branch and a NuGet package.
+Although these packages have different names, the namespace inside are the same.

+For example, namespaces in these packages

+- SuGarToolkit.WPF.Controls.Dialogs.Fluent
+- SuGarToolkit.WPF.Controls.Dialogs.Aero

+are the same: ```SuGarToolkit.WPF.Controls.Dialogs```.

+### Class names conflict with system

 Some class names are the same as them in namespace ```System.Windows```, such as ```MessageBox``` and ```MessageBoxResult```.

-If you want to use Fluent style MessageBox instead of traditional MessageBox:
+If you want to this MessageBox instead of traditional MessageBox:

 ``` C#
 using MessageBox = SuGarToolkit.WPF.Controls.Dialogs.MessageBox;